Arixeyenia/IT-Project/README.md

   - [Backend API Documentation](#backend-api-documentation)
   - [Backend Calls](#backend-calls)

 # User Documentation
 ## About Us

-## Technologies Used
+Qauranteam ePortfolio Platform helps create highly customisable ePortfolios for every purpose.

 ## Features
+### Google Authentication
+Google authentication was used for the convenience of users.
+With existing account, users don't need to walk through the process of registration.

+### Create ePortfolios

+### Edit ePortfolios

+### Save favourite ePortfolios

+### Share ePortfolio links

 ## Design

 # Frontend Documentation
 ## Setup
 1.cd client
-2.npm install (this will automatically install all dependencies from client/package.json)
+2.npm install (automatically install all dependencies from client/package.json)
-  or npm i material-ui/core jest-dom react user-event axios bootstrap react-dom react-router-dom react-scripts react-validation reactstrap validator ttf-loader file-loader

-How to run both server and client:
+**How to run both server and client:**
 1. go out of client folder by "cd .."
    (make sure you are at root folder)
 2. do "npm run dev"
-   (then you don't need to type npm run server again)

 ## Technologies
+React & Redux
 ## Frontend Structure